CommitBART: A Large Pre-trained Model for GitHub Commits: Abstract

 \section{Abstract}

 GitHub commits, which record the code changes with natural language messages for description, play a critical role for software developers to comprehend the software evolution.
 To promote the development of the open-source software community, we collect a commit benchmark including over \textbf{7.99} million commits across \textbf{7} programming languages.
 Based on this benchmark, we present \tool, a large pre-trained encoder-decoder Transformer model for GitHub commits.
 The model is pre-trained by three categories (i.e., denoising objectives, cross-modal generation and contrastive learning) for six pre-training tasks to learn commit fragment representations.
 Furthermore, we unify a ``commit intelligence'' framework with one understanding task and three generation tasks for commits.
 The comprehensive experiments on these tasks demonstrate that \tool significantly outperforms previous pre-trained works for code.
 Further analysis also reveals each pre-training task enhances the model performance.
-We encourage the follow-up researchers to contribute more commit-related downstream tasks to our framework in the future.